zeelbhatt/zeelbhatt.github.io/README.md

 <noscript><div class="statcounter"><a title="web counter" href="https://statcounter.com/" target="_blank"><img class="statcounter" src="https://c.statcounter.com/13036483/0/d62427be/1/" alt="web counter" referrerPolicy="no-referrer-when-downgrade"></a></div></noscript>
 <!-- End of Statcounter Code -->

-I am an MS Robotics student at Arizona state university.
+I am an MS Robotics from Arizona state university.
 I do research in machine learning with focus on 3D vision and robotics.
-My masters thesis is in learning based Visual Odometry.
 My research is driven by a more abstract interest in shape understanding at both the structural and semantic levels.
+I practice a lots of Chess and a musical instrument.
+I beleive humans should be immortal.

-#### Technical Skills: C++, CUDA, Ceres, g2o, PyTorch, OpenCV, ROS/ROS2
+#### Technical Skills: C++, CUDA, GTSAM, PyTorch, OpenCV, ROS/ROS2

 ## Education
 - M.S., Robotics	| Arizona State University